sup7even/templating-skeleton/README.md

 ### Infos

-* using bootstrap 4 alpha 6
+* using bootstrap 4 beta 2
 * using jquery latest
 * using gulp tasks for
 	* scss compile